michaeldowseza/hello-world/README.md

 <!-- [END badges] -->

-Simple Hello world project to playaround with Github and Github actions
+Simple Hello world project to play around with Github and Github actions